 Some of New Jersey’s commercial, industrial and multi-occupancy property owners have seen signs of an economic rebound, but many continue to face challenges to their bottom line precipitated by factors such as lower rental incomes and higher vacancy rates.
 Others may face property value issues resulting from the existence of environmental contamination.

-The same issues that have a negative impact on a property’s value can lend support to the case that the property has been over-assessed for purposes of local property taxation.
+The same issues that have a negative impact on a property’s value lend support to a claim that the property has been over-assessed for purposes of local property taxation.

 FAQs and Important Dates